akrista/fillakit/docs/02-installation.md

 title: Installation
 ---

-# Filamentry Installation
+# Fillakit Installation

-This guide will help you set up Filamentry in your local development environment.
+This guide will help you set up Fillakit in your local development environment.

 ## System Requirements